 The Art of Indicator Sets

 I know, I know.
 I’ve been MIA this week from a blogging standpoint, and I apologize.
 I could just lie and say I was out rescuing puppies and otherwise saving the world, but I’ve used that joke before.
-In actuality, a few things have come to fruition this week that have prevented me from blogging as much as I’d like:
+In actuality, a few things have come to fruition this week that have prevented me from gracing you with my presence this week:

 Most importantly, though, I’m hoping that the WordPress format will help with the spam comments.
 Yeah, I’m talking to you whoever the jaghole is who keeps posting as Ugg Boots Uggy 2000.

 2. As I noted earlier this week, Lisa and I adopted a cat, which has certainly been a change of pace for me.
 I grew up with dogs, and always envisioned myself as an adult with a dog, too.
 But living in the city kind of throws a monkey wrench into things when you have to deal with landlords.
 What’s more, both Lisa and I are gone for the majority of the day, and it wouldn’t be fair to leave a dog in the apartment all day alone.

 Anyhoo: Dagny has been slowly coming of out of her shell, and she’s starting to warm-up to the two of us.

 Who’s my little Dagny-poo?
 Yeah, that’s my beautful lovey!
 Er, uhhh, I mean, KILL Dagny, KILL!!!!

 In light of EC hitting a 700 lb (trap bar) deadlift earlier this week, and with my little experiment kicking into high gear with my quest to a 600 lb pull, I wanted to share something that happened to me yesterday that should serve as a nice talking point.